xavibenjamin/brightlycolored.org/_posts/2017-12-15-my-brief-review-of-star-wars-the-last-jedi.markdown

 ---
-title: 'My Brief Review of ‘Star Wars: The Last Jedi’'
+title: 'Star Wars: The Last Jedi'
 date: 2017-12-15 00:00:00 -06:00
 categories:
   - action
   - adventure
   - sci-fi
 tags:
   - movies
   - movie review
   - Star Wars
-- brief review
   - Episode VIII
   - review
+subtitle:
-subtitle: The latest of the Star Wars saga films is a fresh, new, and exciting chapter of my favorite franchise
+  The latest of the Star Wars saga films is a fresh, new, and exciting chapter of my favorite franchise
 custom_type: post
 review: